openmediavault/openmediavault-k8s-recipes/README.md

 - Make use of a `NodePort` service only if the application does not work behind a reverse proxy.
 - Make use of the `HelmChart` resource if the application can be installed via Helm.

-Use this translation table for the architecture flag in the `metadata.yaml`:
+Use this translation table for the `architecture` flag in the `metadata.yaml` file:

 | Architecture | Also known as |
 |--------------|---------------|